paazmaya/grunt-yaml-validator/README.md

 Add unit tests for any new or changed functionality.
 Lint with [ESLint](http://eslint.org) and test your code using unit tests.

-Please note that any features or changed will not be merged without working unit tests.
+Please note that any features or changes will not be merged without working unit tests.

 ## Release History

+* `v0.10.0` (2016-08-10)
+  - Dependencies are sure :tophat: up to date, among `yaml-validator` version `0.2.0`
+  - Moved testing from Drone.io to [Semaphore](https://semaphoreci.com/paazmaya/grunt-yaml-validator)
+  - Grunt `v1.0.0` is now the minimum
+  - Use shared ESLint configuration and ESLint directly without the Grunt.js plugin
 * `v0.9.0` (2016-02-22)
   - Start using [`yaml-validator`](https://www.npmjs.com/package/yaml-validator) separately
 * `v0.8.0` (2016-02-22)